 While our big cats are well-socialized, good natured, and non-aggressive, they were also naturally incredibly wary at first of the new little fur balls we brought home and hissing and growls did occur at first.
 The kittens were young (12 weeks) and at the age where they were very accepting of the world around them and were super chill about the whole thing.
 But the older kitty crew took some convincing before they accepted the newbies without any hissing.
 It wasn’t love at first sight, but we took several measures to help them accept each other, bond and to help them get comfortable around each other in the most gentle way possible… and it worked!
 All our cats and kittens are now fully integrated into one big happy kitty family.
 So I’m going to share our strategy here in hopes that it might help you too in a similar situation.

 First, we have a designated “cat room” for our older three cats (click here for a tour).
 When we got the kittens, we turned our guest bedroom into a secondary “kitten room” for our new tiny kitties.
 We gave them toys, food, water, litter, comfy beds, scratchers and everything they could need to be happy, comfortable, and feel safe there.
-Eventually we’ll merge the kittens into the cat room, but I’m waiting until the kittens are big enough to stand up for themselves if needed – not even in a bad way but literally our cats are so much bigger then the kittens that even if they play nicely they could easily overpower the kittens without meaning to, so I’ll keep the guest bedroom set up as the kitten room until they’re about six months old.
+Eventually we’ll merge the kittens into the cat room, but I’m waiting until the kittens are big enough to stand up for themselves if needed – not even in a bad way but literally our cats are so much bigger then the kittens that even if they play nicely they could easily overpower the kittens without meaning to, so I’ll keep the guest bedroom set up as the kitten room until they’re bigger.